International Year of Peace: Chinese support

 The song Tomorrow Will Be Better was first created for it.
 Music concerts about it were held in Beijing and Hong Kong.

 The logo

 The logo of the International Year of Peace is two hands releasing a white dove surrounded by a laurel crown similar to the UN emblem.
-This logo appears in different postage stamps and on the advertising board during the 1986 FIFA World Cup in Colombia.
+This logo appears in different postage stamps and on the advertising board during the 1986 FIFA World Cup in Mexico.